Talaween/Grant/README.md

 "SELECT count(*) FROM tags WHERE imageId = 145 AND userId=7"
 ```

-in this example there should be a table called tags in the database with the fields supplied.
+in this example there should be a table called tags in the database which has fields imageId and userId.

-you can chain consitions using "&" and "|" operators. currently using paranthesis "(" ")" to group conditions does not wprk.
+you can chain consitions using "&" and "|" operators. currently using paranthesis "(" ")" to group conditions does not work.

-Grant throws exception if there is an syntax error in any condition when building the policy
+When building the policy; Grant throws exception if there is an syntax error in any condition.

 the same apply to the conditions set for the Limit object, however here you set the condition to count the limit, which will always require connecting to the database: